 RAW images are a photographer’s best friend.
-They offer practically limitless processing options and are a powerful tool for any serious editing.
+RAW phone photography offers practically limitless processing options and is a powerful tool for any serious editing.

 What is RAW?

 RAW is an image format that is… well, raw.

 It’s easier to understand if you know how cameras take pictures.

 When you snap a picture, a digital camera isn’t just recording what you see – there’s a whole host of other information.
 The contrast, exposure, saturation and so on.
 It also notes the settings used: what the ISO is set to, the aperture, and everything else.

 But most of the time, the result of taking a picture is a JPEG.
 The .jpeg (interchangeable with .jpg) is the same picture you just took but compressed.
 Most of the info is stripped and all you have is the result – what the picture actually looks like.